 Quick tip: if you can lay your hands on some hardwood, then your new planter will last longer!

-- Vertical Uprights (known as uprights from here on in) = 4 at 430mm x 45mm x 45mm
+- Vertical Uprights (Known as Uprights from here on in) = 4 at 430mm x 45mm x 45mm

-- Horizontal rails (known as rails from here on in) = 4 at 290mm x 45mm x 45mm
+- Horizontal rails (Known as Rails from here on in) = 4 at 290mm x 45mm x 45mm

 (the boarding I’m using is 95mm overall wide, thickness is to an extent unimportant, my boarding is 16mm thick)

 - Tongue & groove boarding (inner base) = 2 at 350mm